civican/legisinfo/44-1/bills/C-13/bill_text.md

     AND WHEREAS the Government of Canada recognizes that the Canadian Broadcasting Corporation contributes through its activities to enhancing the vitality of the English and French linguistic minority communities and to the protection and promotion of both official languages;

+    AND WHEREAS the Government of Canada recognizes the importance of remedying the decline in the demographic weight of French linguistic minority communities, including by restoring and growth of their demographic weight;

-    AND WHEREAS the Government of Canada recognizes the importance of the contribution of francophone immigration to enhancing the vitality of French linguistic minority communities and that immigration is one of the factors that contributes to maintaining or increasing the demographic weight of those communities;
+    AND WHEREAS the Government of Canada recognizes the importance of francophone immigration **in** enhancing the vitality of French linguistic minority communities, **including by restoring and growth of their** demographic weight;

+    AND WHEREAS the Government of Canada recognizes the importance of the French language to trade and economic activity and the contribution of francophone immigration to the economy;

+    AND WHEREAS the Government of Canada recognizes the importance of including a francophone perspective in funding programs;

     AND WHEREAS the Government of Canada recognizes the presence of English or French linguistic minority communities in each province and territory;